glide-browser/glide/src/glide/docs/api.md

 {% /api-heading %}

-Returns a `Promise` that resolves to a `{@link glide.KeyEvent}`.
+Returns a `Promise` that resolves to a `{@link glide.KeyEvent}` when the next key is pressed.

-This blocks other input events from being processed until the promise resolves.
+This also prevents the key input from being processed further and does *not* invoke any associated mappings.

+If you *want* to inspect keys without preventing any default behaviour, you can use `.next_passthrough()`.

 Note: there can only be one `Promise` registered at any given time.

+Note: this does not include modifier keys by themselves, e.g. just pressing ctrl will not resolve
+      until another key is pressed, e.g. `<C-a>`.

+{% api-heading id="glide.keys.next_passthrough" %}
+glide.keys.next_passthrough(): Promise<glide.KeyEvent>
+{% /api-heading %}

+Returns a `Promise` that resolves to a `{@link glide.KeyEvent}` when the next key is pressed.

+Unlike `.next()`, this does not prevent key events from passing through into their original behaviour.

+Note: this does not include modifier keys by themselves, e.g. just pressing ctrl will not resolve
+      until another key is pressed, e.g. `<C-a>`.

 {% api-heading id="glide.keys.next_str" %}
 glide.keys.next_str(): Promise<string>
 {% /api-heading %}

-Returns a `Promise` that resolves to a string representation of the last input event.
+Returns a `Promise` that resolves to a string representation of the key, when the next key is pressed.

-This blocks other input events from being processed until the promise resolves.
+This also prevents the key input from being processed further and does *not* invoke any associated mappings.

+If you *want* to inspect keys without preventing any default behaviour, you can use `.next_passthrough()`.

 Note: there can only be one `Promise` registered at any given time.

+Note: this does not include modifier keys by themselves, e.g. just pressing ctrl will not resolve
+      until another key is pressed, e.g. `<C-a>`.

 `ts:@example 'd'`

 `ts:@example '<C-l>'`

+{% api-heading id="glide.keys.parse" %}
+glide.keys.parse(key_notation): glide.KeyNotation
+{% /api-heading %}

+Parse a single key notation into a structured object.

+This normalises special keys to be consistent but otherwise the parsed object only containers modifiers that were in the input string.

+Shifted keys are *not* special cased, the returned key is whatever was given in in the input.

+`ts:@example "<Space>" -> { key: "<Space>" }`

+`ts:@example "H" -> { key: "H" }`

+`ts:@example "<S-h>" -> { key: "h", shift: true }`

+`ts:@example "<S-H>" -> { key: "H", shift: true }`

+`ts:@example "<C-S-a>" -> { key: "A", shift: true, ctrl: true }`

+`ts:@example "<M-a>" -> { key: "a", meta: true }`
 ## • `glide.modes` {% id="glide.modes" %}